trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 This article describes all the steps involved in the lifecycle of a ML project using the competition as a use case.
 I used [Microsoft Azure](https://azure.microsoft.com/en-gb/overview/what-is-azure/) cloud services for deploying the model.You can find the details of the implementation on [github](https://github.com/trojrobert/uganda-air-quality-challenge).

 ## Defining Project Goals
 The goal of the [AirQo Ugandan Air Quality Forecast Challenge]( https://zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data) on [Zindi](https://zindi.africa/) is to predict the air quality level of cities in [Uganda](https://en.wikipedia.org/wiki/Uganda) at exactly 24 hours after a 5 day series of hourly weather data readings .
-To measure the air quality level, we need to know the mass of PM2.5 (particulate matter smaller than 2.5 micrometers in diameter or around 1/30th the thickness of a human hair strand) in a volume of air given by micrograms per cubic meters(m/m3).
-These particles are not visible to human eye because they are exceedingly small; they are generated from vehicle exhaust, machines in industries, burning of fossil fuels, and others.
+To measure the air quality level, we need to know the mass of PM2.5 (particulate matter smaller than 2.5 micrometers in diameter or around 1/30th the thickness of a human hair strand) in a volume of air given by micrograms per cubic meters(&mu/m3).
+These particles are not visible to human eye because they are exceedingly small.
+Tey are generated from vehicle exhaust, machines in industries, burning of fossil fuels, and others.
 Bad air quality causes respiratory diseases, heart diseases, and stroke.

 ## Choose the project task
-From the goal of the project, I can formulate the project for different tasks.
+The project can be formulated as solving any of the following tasks.
-* **Classification**: If the level of air quality has been divided into different classes for instance good, moderate, unhealthy for sensitive groups, unhealthy, very unhealthy, and hazardous.
-The task could be to predict the class of a place.
+* **Classification**: If the level of air quality has been divided into different classes for instance good, moderate, unhealthy for sensitive groups, unhealthy, very unhealthy, and hazardous,  the task could be to assign a task to a location.
-* **Regression**: If the task is to predict the PM2.5 a continuous variable.
+* **Regression**: If the task is to predict the PM2.5(a continuous variable).
 * **Clustering**: If the task is to cluster cities with similar air quality levels.
 * **Anomaly detection**: If the task is to monitor sudden changes in the air quality level.
 * **Forecasting**: If the task is to predict the air quality level for the future.

-In this challenge/project, the best choice is a forecasting task since we are asked to predict the air quality level at exactly 24 hours after a 5-day series of hourly weather data readings.
+Formulating this challenge as a forecasting task since we are asked to predict the air quality level at exactly 24 hours after a 5-day series of hourly weather data readings is the best choice.

 ## Data Collection
-Measuring PM2.5 which affects the air quality level of place require gathering data from several sensors.
+Measuring PM2.5 which affects the air quality level of place requires gathering data from several sensors.
 For the Ugandan Air Quality challenge, they used 5 sensors to get the following data every hour:
 1.	**Temperature(temp)**: mean temperature recorded at the site over an hour, measured in degrees Celsius.
 2.	**Precipitation(precip)**: total rainfall recorded over an hour, measured in millimeter.
 3.	**Wind Direction(wind_dir)**: mean direction of wind over an hour, measured in degrees.